 Important: Note that super fund earnings will still be subject to 15% tax, which means anyone paying less than 15% tax on personal income has to decide if making super contributions, such as non-concessional contributions, is a tax-effective strategy.

 Income tax background: From the 2012/2013 year onwards, the former ALP federal government introduced tax cuts to offset the increase in the cost of living expected from the imposition of the carbon tax on Australia’s biggest polluting companies.
 The tax cuts mean a higher tax-free threshold of $18,200, and higher marginal tax rates for incomes above $18,200 and below $80,000.
-What this means is that for those earning more than $20,542 (for the 2016/2017 year), they will be paying 19% income tax, compared to 15% tax on super fund investment earnings, which means making non-concessional super contributions has become more tax-effective for more Australians.
-For more information on personal income tax rates, see SuperGuide articles Australian income tax rates for 2016/2017 and 2015/2016 years, No tax in retirement because you SAPTO (updated rates) and Income tax cut for 2016/2017 year, and for 2017/2018 year.
+What this means is that for those earning more than $20,542 (for the 2017/2018 year, or for the 2016/2017 year), they will be paying 19% income tax, compared to 15% tax on super fund investment earnings, which means making non-concessional super contributions has become more tax-effective for more Australians.
+For more information on personal income tax rates, see the following SuperGuide articles:

 Whatever happened to the $500,000 lifetime NCC cap planned from 3 May 2016?

 If you’re still wondering what happened to that $500,000 lifetime cap that Treasurer Morrison was banging on about, it is no longer going to happen.
-The policy was scrapped and then mixed into the humble pie that the Liberal backbenchers are baking for the treasurer.
+The policy was scrapped and then mixed into the humble pie that the Liberal backbenchers baked for the treasurer.

 I am pleased to write that Treasurer Morrison had no luck with his $500,000 lifetime retrospective cap: not only did the final details change, the entire policy has been scrapped, although the replacement policy is more complex.

 As reported at the time, and mentioned earlier in this article, on 15 September 2016, the federal government announced that the proposed $500,000 lifetime cap on non-concessional contributions was now scrapped, and would be replaced with an annual $100,000 non-concessional cap (now law).
 The start date for the annual non-concessional cap is 1 July 2017, which means that the $180,000 annual non-concessional cap remains in place until 30 June 2017, and the bring-forward rule allowing up to $540,000 in non-concessional contributions, also remains in place until 30 June 2017.
-For more information on the new cap, see SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap.
+For more information on the bring-forward rule, see SuperGuide article Bring-forward rule: 10 super facts you should know, and for more information on the new cap refer earlier in this article, or see SuperGuide article New $100,000 cap: Cut to non-concessional contributions cap.